-The SWITRS, a 45-year-old system, was reengineered beginning with 2002 data to take advantage of advances in computer technology.
+The SWITRS, a 46-year-old system, was reengineered beginning with 2002 data to take advantage of the advances made in computer technology.
 Additionally, changes were made to the definition of some data elements and corresponding logic processes to reflect current industry practices.
 Due to these changes in the program and the processing of traffic crash reports, portions of the current data are not directly comparable to data from years prior to 2002.